 - Not at all like websites, a blog isn’t static, they are dynamic and regularly evolving.
-Online journals or blogs comprise detailed and far-reaching information about specific subjects or topic when you browse through a keyword on the web in search engines.
+Online journals or blogs comprise detailed and far-reaching information about specific subjects or topics when you browse through a keyword on the web in search engines.
 A large number of pages showed up for a single keyword a vast majority of them are blogs.

 - Web journals or blogs have an extensive variety of topics. enormous blogs have thousands of pages indexed in search engines, the light of those blogs have tremendous web traffic, numerous individuals visit these blogs day by day.

-- Blogs have positioned higher on web search engines, due to enormous web traffic numerous individuals come straightforwardly or seek on web search engines and reach to these Blogs.
+- Blogs have positioned higher on web search engines, due to enormous web traffic numerous individuals come straightforwardly or seek on web search engines and reach these Blogs.

 - If you are a professional or a one-man gang, then a blog is the best option for you, because, with a blog, you can easily build an online reputation, position yourself as an expert or a thought-leader, and also attract more people to your personal brand.